Irrelon/ForerunnerDB/readme.md

 or two slashes (//) will be treated as special cases.

 ### The Dollar Symbol
-Properties that start with a dollar symbol are treated as *modifiers*.
+Properties that start with a dollar symbol are treated as *operators*.
 These are not handled in the same way as normal properties.
-Examples of modifier properties are:
+Examples of operator properties are:

 	$or
 	$and
 	$in

-These modifier properties allow you to indicate special operations to perform during your query.
+These operator properties allow you to indicate special operations to perform during your query.

 ### The Double-Slash